JustAman62/open-f1/README.md

 # open-f1

 open-f1 is a open source Live Timing client which integrates with the F1 Live Timing data stream.
-The client allows you to receive live data during F1 sessions, from where you can do your own processing.
+The client allows you to receive live data during F1 sessions.
+This data can be streamed in to a file for later processing, or processed live to show in live timing clients.

-open-f1 also allows you to record timing data from sessions using the `OpenF1.Data.Ingest` command line app.
-This app writes session data to a local sqlite database.
-The client `OpenF1.Data` can then use this database as a source to replay events from an earlier sessions, instead of the normal F1 Live Timing data source.
-This replay functionality allows you to develop tools and processing pipelines outside of live F1 sessions.
+The `OpenF1.Data` library is provided to facilitate connectivity with the F1 Live Timing data stream, and handle all the processing of the incoming data.
+It also allows for "simulated" streams, where previously recorded data streams can be played back to allow for easy development/testing.

+`OpenF1.Console` is a TUI application which uses `OpenF1.Data` to show a basic Live Timing screen during sessions.

 ## Inspiration